jopieji/footy/README.md

 Also, it is hard coded to my favorite leagues, and only displays today's fixtures.
 This will be updated to be more customizable in the coming weeks.

+There are custom color configurations that only work for a set number of leagues.
+I built a python tool to grab the max occuring (non-white/black) color of each logo [here](https://github.com/jopieji/py-get-color-of-image.git) if you want to check it out or clone it to get even more leagues configured!

 ### Commands
 `footy scores` will display scores of your favorite teams, which can be configured via the CLI (right now, it shows the last two fixtures)